MahendraParihar/eatfit247-v2-app/eatfit247-admin/libs/shared-ui/src/lib/data-table/README.md

 ### Image Columns

-The data-table component has built-in support for image columns using the `app-img` component.
+The data-table component has built-in support for image columns using the `shared-ui-img` component.
 Simply set `type: 'image'` on a column:

 ```typescript
 const columns: ITableColumn[] = [